 In addition, a course will be offered that focuses on culture and communication (e.g., Culture and Public Dialogue, Language and Cultural Diversity, Intercultural Communication).

 Students are encouraged to explore the relationship between communication and other university departments and disciplines.
-Students can take a maximum of six credit hours in coursework outside of the department.
+Students can take a maximum of six credit hours in graduate coursework outside of the department.

 Students may choose up to a total of nine hours in the following areas: 4000-level courses in communication, graduate coursework outside of the department, or independent studies.
 Unless circumstances mandate otherwise, no more than six of these nine hours may be taken in 4000-level courses in communication or in graduate coursework outside of the department.
 No more than three of these hours may be taken as an independent study.